pimcore/pimcore/doc/Development_Documentation/00_Overview/README.md

 ## ANY Channel / ANY Process
-As Pimcore is a platform that stores data independently from the channel ,it can provide the managed data to any channel – simple websites (B2B, B2C), commerce-systems (integrated, third party), mobile apps, print, digital signage, … There are basically no limits.
+As Pimcore is a platform that stores data independently from the channel ,it can provide the managed data to any channel – simple websites (B2B, B2C), commerce-systems ([integrated](../10_Ecommerce_Framework/README.md), third party), mobile apps, print, digital signage, ... there are basically no limits.

 In terms of output to the frontend or custom APIs, Pimcore follows the MVC pattern and is based on the Symfony Framework.
  If you don't know the MVC pattern please read [this article](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)